Thursday, March 05, 2009

 Catching 1930's ANNA CHRISTIE last night on a big screen for the first time, I began at last to understand the appeal of Garbo, sober.
 I used to love her when I was drinking because her mix of asexual bravado and tortured feminine emotion was the perfect amplification for my maudlin swamp moods... but seeing the film, whilst sober?
 To a sober 21st century mind unprepared, Garbo can be a whiny drag... at least for me, until last night when the link between Garbo and James Dean became clear... a link forged in the hell of pure art and insanity.

 I used to worship at the feet of the Alice statue in Central Park; she was my thin mushroom-enthroned Buddha.
-The size difference between us was, I later realized, the approx. same as between a baby and a mom.
+The size difference between us was, I later realized, the approx. same as between a toddler and a mom, or a movie screen medium shot and the average audience member distance.
 Isn't the first image we fixate on that of a giant female face looking down at us?
-Isn't that what big close-ups of womens' faces in the movies are all about on that subliminal level of seduction and hypnosis that goes into good cinema?
+Isn't that what big close-ups of women's faces in the movies are all about on that subliminal level of seduction and hypnosis that goes into good cinema?

 Now it comes to me in a flash.
-Old Captain Kris is the perfect stand-in for Joseph Breen and the Catholic Legion of Decency: in using every ounce of their power to prevent their Annas of America from learning about the lure of that old Devil Sea, they merely left a generation at the mercy of sleazy farmboys.
-But worse, the code also made sure Anna no longer got to rub the Kris and Breen crowd's faces in their hypocrisy in the third act.
-Instead, we'd see frilly MGM yarns where sailor Kriss/Breen gags her, hobbles her, chains her to the stove and makes her smile about it.
-We'd have to ride out the rest of the 1930s up to our necks in frilly bland lies until the post-WW 2 noirscape found a million ingenious ways to sneak a drink when father's back was turned.
-"Men!
+Old Captain Kris is the perfect stand-in for Joseph Breen and the Catholic Legion of Decency: in using every ounce of their power to prevent their Annas of America from learning about the lure of that old Devil Sea and rapey sailor fellas, they merely left a generation at the mercy of sleazy rapist farmboys.
+Even worse, the code also made sure Anna no longer got to rub the Kris and Breen crowd's faces in their hypocrisy in the third act.
+Instead, we'd see frilly MGM yarns where sailor Kriss/Breen gags her, hobbles her, chains her to the stove and makes her smile about it because he got her a nice ring and some cherub-cheeked freckle-nosed tykes to scamper about at her feet.
+Our fallen goddesses would have to ride out the rest of the 1930s up to their necks in frilly bland lies until the post-WW 2 noir femme fatales found a million ingenious ways to sneak a drink when father's back was turned.
 Men!
 Men!
-How I hate every one of them!"
+Men!
+How I hate every one of them!